-Sacramento State increased its conference win total each of his first six years on the staff, culminating in the 2014-15 squad posting a 21-12 overall record and a 13-5 mark in the Big Sky Conference while securing the program’s first postseason appearance in the Div.
+Sacramento State increased its conference win total each of Riding’s first six years on the staff, culminating in the 2014-15 squad posting a 21-12 overall record and a 13-5 mark in the Big Sky Conference while securing the program’s first postseason appearance in the Div.
 I era (1991-pres.), and the team’s first postseason victory in 53 years.

-Sacramento State has also won at least 13 games each of the last five years, the first time that has happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
-In addition, the Hornets have won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
+Sacramento State also won at least 13 games five straight years from 2012-17, the first time that happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
+In addition, the Hornets won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
 Moreover, the team has posted three conference records of .500 or better during Riding’s tenure after the program had done so just twice in 27 years prior to Riding’s arrival.

 The Hornets have also established a homecourt advantage that has seen the program post a 67-30 combined record (.690 winning percentage) inside the Nest over the last seven years.
 Also, during that time, the team is 42-24 (.636) at home against conference competition.